Ica City

 Paracas and Ica offer truly unforgettable experiences in exploring all of the wonders of nature and history.
 Begin your explorations at the Ballestas Islands, frequently referred to as the “Galápagos of Peru”.
 Here, you’ll observe outstanding wildlife, alongside a number of unique species.
 Embark into skies with a flight across mysterious Nazca Lines, departing out from Pisco and Ica, then cap in your day onto the desert oasis of Huacachina – ideal to sandboarding through dune buggy adventures.
 For wine lovers, Pisco is home for some of the oldest wineries located in Peru, where we produce both wine and the iconic pisco made from local grapes.
 We recommend spending two to three days exploring this region, since Paracas and Ica have so much to offer and discover.

-places in ICA
+Absolute places to Visit in ICA

 Peru’s Pisco and Wine Culture